suraiya-jabeen/real-estate-predictor/README.md

 The page will automatically reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

 Builds the app for production to the `build` folder.\